fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 Nvidia GPU operator helps in managing GPU resources in Kubernetes cluster.
 It provides a way to configure and manage GPUs in Kubernetes.
 You can refer to [Guide to NVIDIA GPU Operator in Kubernetes](https://www.infracloud.io/blogs/guide-to-nvidia-gpu-operator-in-kubernetes/).
-You should have see nodes with gpu label in your cluster.
+You should have seen nodes with gpu label in your cluster.

 ```bash
 $ kubectl get node -l nvidia.com/gpu.present=true